-Of course, the growing popularity of consumer-to-consumer sales has resulted in a bevy of online ticket platforms.
-We'll review 10 for your unwanted but still valuable stubs.
+The growing popularity of consumer-to-consumer sales has resulted in a bevy of online ticket platforms.
+We'll review 10 options for selling your unwanted but valuable tickets.

 Here's a list of ticket resale platforms with a variety of different characteristics, such as ticket genre, seller-buyer communication and payment methods.
 Let's see how they stack up.

 |Vivid Seats |

 |Ticket City |

-There are some factors of convenience and cost that have become standard from platform to platform.
+Some convenient features and costs are fairly standard from platform to platform.
 You can post the same tickets on multiple websites, for instance, without paying a fee to list on any of them.
 Once you sell the stubs on one site, you can then remove them from all the sites on which you posted them without a penalty.

-In other cases, these middle-men companies can set themselves apart by doing any number of things, from helping you to price your tickets (without being too intrusive) to offering you a variety of ways to receive payment.
+In some cases, these go-between companies set themselves apart by doing any number of things, from helping you to price your tickets (without being too intrusive) to offering a variety of ways to receive payment.
 It's a hassle, for example, to sign up for a PayPal account if you're a one-time ticket-seller.
 It's much easier to have a variety of options (bank account, check, Venmo, et cetera) at your disposal.

 Another key difference revolves around the fees applied to sellers and buyers.
-You may be wondering why the latter is of any consequence to you if you're the one selling.
-Well, consider that a buyer is more likely purchase your tickets on one platform versus another if the platform itself charges a lower fee to the buyer.
-As a result, you can creep your asking price up a tick on that lower-fee platform.
+You may be wondering why the fees matter to you if you're the one selling.
+Well, consider that a buyer is more likely to purchase your tickets on one platform versus another if the platform itself charges a lower fee to the buyer.
+As a result, you can creep your asking price up a bit on the lower-fee platform.

-As for the company's cut of your sale, our research found that non-classifieds-style platforms may charge 10 and 15% of the final price, cutting into your would-be profits.
+As for the company's cut of your sale, our research found that non-classifieds-style platforms may charge 10% to 15% of the final price, cutting into your would-be profits.